 Some jurisdictions have a limit on the amount you can deduct for the losses.
 However, no matter the limit, you might be able to carry losses the next year and deduct them to offset gains.
 Capital losses can only be deducted if you have overall losses in all your assets.
-That means that if you have losses in crypto, but you have capital gains in other assets, you cannot deduct the losses.
+That means that if you have losses in crypto but capital gains in other assets, you cannot deduct the losses.

 How to Calculate Crypto Losses?

-The easiest way to calculate your crypto losses for tax purposes is by using a Crypto Tax Calculator.
+The easiest way to calculate your crypto losses for tax purposes is using a Crypto Tax Calculator.
 To understand your losses, use the calculator to get the exact figure by feeding it with the required data.

-When you register a net loss in your crypto, you can include losses to any gain you have made in other capital assets such as stocks.
+When you register a net loss in your crypto, you can include losses to any gain you have made in other capital assets, such as stocks.
 If you experience net losses in all capital assets, you can carry the capital losses forward to future years.

 With an online tax calculator, these losses and gains will automatically be calculated.

 If your wallet is hacked and your crypto is stolen, you fall victim to a scam, or an exchange shuts down without warning, you might wonder what that means for your taxes.

 If you lose crypto in a manner that was out of your hands, such as a loss at a crypto exchange or a hack of your wallet, you can claim the crypto losses.
 In the US, the law was changed in 2018, which means that most loss claims were no longer allowed.
 Losses can now only be declared as part of a federally declared disaster.

 Whether you can claim lost coins, it is vital to register the tokens as stolen.
 It is essential to ensure that you come up with accurate figures during calculations.
 Most online calculators will allow you to enter the stolen coins manually.